Violin Sonata in F minor (Mendelssohn)

-The Violin Sonata in F minor, Op.
-4, for violin and piano was composed by Felix Mendelssohn in 1823 and is the only one to carry an opus number.
+The Violin Sonata (No. 2) in F minor, Op.
+4, MWV Q 12 for violin and piano was composed by Felix Mendelssohn in 1823 and is the only one to carry an opus number.
 Mendelssohn composed two other violin sonatas, both in F major, that were not published in his lifetime.
 This was published with a dedication to his friend and violin teacher, Eduard Rietz, who was also dedicatee of the composer's Octet in E-flat major, Op.
 20.